Discover Valentia Island

 Close-Up Wildlife Encounters

-Witness thousands of gannets on Sceilig Bheag and keep an eye out for seals, dolphins, and puffins along the way.
+Witness thousands of gannets on Little Skellig and keep an eye out for seals, dolphins, and when in season puffins along the way.

 Next Stop: Bray Head Walk